California High School Football Schedule & Scores (CIF) - August 29, 2025

-The marquee matchups on Friday include some of California's top-ranked teams as No. 9 Murrieta Valley takes on No. 12 Servite, and No. 1 Mater Dei hosts Bishop Montgomery.
+The marquee matchups on Friday include some of California's top-ranked teams as No. 2 St. John Bosco hosts St. Frances (MD), and No. 5 Folsom battles No. 3 Mission Viejo.

-Twelve ranked matchups highlight Week 1of California high school football this Friday, setting the stage for an exciting start to the season.
+17 ranked matchups highlight Week 2 of California high school football this Friday, setting the stage for an exciting week of football.

 View full Central Section scoreboard

-There are 36 Central Coast Section high school football games in California on Friday, highlighted by Saint Francis vs Cathedral Catholic at 7:00 PM.
+There are 36 Central Coast Section high school football games in California on Friday, highlighted by Archbishop Riordan vs Monte Vista at 7:00 PM.
 You can follow every game on our Central Coast Section High School Football Scoreboard.

 View full Central Coast Section scoreboard